 *Premium Course refers to courses, for which the district pays an additional licensing fee beyond the $50 per semester enrollment rate.
 These courses will be designated as such on the Master Schedule provided to teachers and will be updated as those updates are made.

 Teachers will not be assigned more than five (5) course preparations per semester, unless agreed to prior to the beginning of the semester.

 Teachers may apply for Lead teacher assignments.
-Administration will select , grading or call support based on teacher request.
-Additional duties may be assigned as determined by administration with input from the Instructional Trainer Coach and Lead teachers
+Administration will select Lead teachers to provide coverage for teachers utilizing leave, or grading or call support based on teacher request.
+Additional duties may be assigned as determined by administration with input from the Instructional Trainer Coach and Lead teachers.

 20. The Board and the Union will meet periodically to discuss the implementation of the virtual instruction program.